Inotekportal/inotek-app/README.md

-## inotek-headless-app
+## inotek-app

-Next.js frontend for the Inotek Headless project.
+Next.js frontend for the Inotek App project.